-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.

 GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32